rpensch/genome_analysis/wiki.md

 In Eukaryotes, RNA splicing is performed in order to remove intronic regions.
 This has to be considered when aligning mRNA to the genome and makes mapping more difficult.
 Another problem to deal with in eukaryotic projects is alternative splicing where some exons are not included in the final mRNA product.

- - What do you interpret from your read coverage differences across the genome?

- - Do you see big differences between replicates?

 ### 8 Read Counting

 Mapped reads were counted with the Python package HTSeq that uses the BAM file generated in the previous step as well as the gff file produced during annotation.
-The number of reads is mostly distributed between zero and around 2000 with the median being at around 500 reads (see results) which means that most genes are expressed.
-A gene counts as expressed when one or more reads map to it.
+The histogram visualizing the distribution of counts per gene shows that the read count for most genes is actually zero which means that most genes are not expressed.
+In theory, a gene is expressed if the read count is > 0, so if at least one transcript is present.
+In order to do proper statistical analysis, this does not provide a lot of information though and it is more informative to investigate if expression is significantely different between the two conditions.
+In order to account for the fact that the counts for most genes are zero, the counts are normalized.
+The histogram of the normalized counts shows something like a normal distribution.

 ### 9 Differential Expression

-Differential expression analysis of the RNA sequence data retrieved from cultures grown in BH and serum was performed with the R package DESeq and revealed a differentially expressed gene cluster involved in purine biosynthesis just as the results of the paper show as well.
+Differential expression analysis of the RNA sequence data retrieved from cultures grown in BH and serum was performed with the R package DESeq2.
+After creating the DESeqDataSet object from the read counts and running the pipeline the results were inspected.
+Bevor inspecting the results further, insignificant results were filtered out.
+Usually, results are understood as significant if the p-value is below a predefined threshold (often 0.05 or 0.01).
+In the case of differential expression analysis, there are thousands of genes involved and accepting a p-value of for example 0.05 as significant would mean a great risk of false positives.
+To avoid and minimize that risk, DESeq2 calculates an adjusted p-value that is corrected with the Benjamini–Hochberg procedure.
+This value is then used to filter significant results.
+Analyzing these results and looking at the genes with the strongest up- or downregulation revealed a differentially expressed gene cluster involved in purine biosynthesis just as the results of the paper show as well.

 In general, the different samples and different conditions do cluster together as shown in the heat map.
 The PCA performed on the rlog-transformed data indicates that 99 % of the variance can be explained by the the different growth mediums.

+#### Other Questions:

+ - How do the different samples and replicates cluster together?

+The PCA performed on the rlog-transformed data shows that the samples cluster together according to the different growth conditions that were applied and 99 % of the variance is actually explained by these different conditions.

+ - What is the q-value and how does it differ from the p-value?
+Which one should you use to determine if the result is statistically significant?

+ The q-value is a measure of significance analogous to the p-value.
+They do, however, differ in the sense that the p-value is a measure of significance in terms of the false positive rate whereas the q-value is in terms of the false discovery rate.
+The difference here is that the false positive rate is rate that features that are really not significant are called significant while the false discovery rate is the rate that features that are called significant are actually not.
+So, the q-value is a measure that focuses on the features that are called significant, it takes the multiple testing problem into account and limits false positives but tries to minimize the number of false negatives at the same time which makes it a more suitable measure than the p-value for differential expression analysis.

+ - Do you need a normalization step?
+What would you normalize against?
+Does DESeq do it?

+In general, it is necessary to perform a normalization step in order to make accurate comparisons of gene expression.
+However, DESeq2 needs raw counts as input data and it is therefore not recommended to do any sort of normalization beforehand.
+DESeq2 does its own internal normalization steps accounting for sequencing depth and RNA composition with the median of ratios method.

+ - What would you do to increase the statistical power of your expression analysis?

+Independent filtering is a way of increasing statistical power by removing weakly expressed genes from the analysis which then improves the multiple testing adjustments that are made.
+This means, more genes will be found to be significant.

 ## Extra Analyses